-London Middlesex Master Gardener volunteers have been educating home gardeners since 1985 with practical, ecological gardening advice.
+London Middlesex Master Gardeners have been educating home gardeners since 1985 with practical, ecological gardening advice.

-We are trained volunteers who follow science-based advice and have a passion for helping home gardeners get growing!
+We are trained volunteers who follow science-based practices and have a passion for helping home gardeners get growing!

 London Middlesex Master Gardeners were chosen in 1985 as one of the pilot programs for Ontario Master Gardeners.

 The Master Gardener program began in Canada from the Ontario Ministry of Agriculture Food and Rural Affairs (OMAFRA).
 They reviewed ways of using volunteers to provide horticultural information to the public.
 Volunteers were all experienced gardeners recruited by local horticultural societies who wrote an eligibility test and enrolled in independent-study horticultural courses called the Qualified Plantsman from the University of Guelph.

 In 1985 London Master Gardeners had 21 candidates who provided horticultural information to the public via garden clinics, displays, workshops, television, radio, and newspaper articles.
 In 1986 the London Master Gardener program became fully operational with funds allocated from the OMAFRA budget.
 London Master Gardeners were also given some financial assistance at the outset by the London Horticultural Society and this support continued for over 10 years.
 Many of our members continue to be very active in the local horticultural groups.

 London Master Gardeners also operated a phone helpline for the public to call with gardening questions at the Civic Garden Greenhouses.
 The phone line was staffed on Saturdays but was eventually upgraded to an answering system where Master Gardeners could access messages from home.